UAW strikes more GM, Stellantis facilities, has made progress with Ford | Law-Order

 He also threatened more action at Stellantis' critical parts plants in his hometown of Kokomo, Indiana.
 Stellantis has four factories in Kokomo that make engines and transmissions used widely across the automaker's product line.
 Stellantis has said it wants to be able to consolidate and close some of its parts distribution centers.

 Fain invited President Joe Biden to come to the picket lines - along with other politicians, friends and family.
 The president has been vocal in his support for the union's demands for better pay and benefits.
+White House spokesperson Karine Jean-Pierre declined to say if Biden would visit a picket line but said Biden "appreciates Shawn Fain's inviting him."
 Former President Donald Trump, who is seeking a new term, will be in Michigan next week to address auto workers about the strike.

 Fain said Ford had improved its contract offer, including boosting profit sharing and agreeing to let workers strike over plant closures but said the union still has "serious issues" with Ford.
 Ford also agreed to convert temporary employees with at least 90 days' employment to full-time upon ratification of a deal, he said.

 GM said in a statement that UAW leaders are "manipulating the bargaining process for their own personal agendas" and called the strike escalation "unnecessary."
-The Detroit carmaker, which said it had contingency plans it did not spell out for various scenarios to protect its business, customers and dealers, said it has made five separate offers to the union.
+Stellantis said on Thursday it made a "very competitive offer" and that it questions "whether the union's leadership has ever had an interest in reaching an agreement in a timely manner.
+They seem more concerned about pursuing their own political agendas."
+GM, which said it had contingency plans it did not specify to protect its business and customers, said it has made five separate offers to the union.

-Stellantis said the company is continuing to meet with the union.
-Ford said it is continuing to negotiate, adding that "we have more work ahead of us before we can reach an agreement."

 GM President Mark Reuss this week rejected those claims, saying the current offer to the union would be generous and the company's profits have been reinvested in the transition to electric vehicles.
 The automakers have proposed 20% raises over 4-1/2 years, while the UAW is seeking 40%.